-“Deal,” Melissa said, stabbing at her thin vegetable soup with measured relief.
+“Deal,” Melissa parried, stabbing at her thin vegetable soup with measured relief.
 “And if all else fails, there’s always Chicago…”

-“Never, don’t press it, Moon—not a goddamn chance in hell of that,” I erupted again, in further chills and sweat, reaching over grab her up and shake her until her clogs flew off—like, inadvertently slapping her across her forehead in the process.
+“Never, don’t press it, Moon—not a goddamn chance in hell of that,” I erupted again, in further chills and sweat, reaching over grab her up and shake her until her clogs flew off.
 “I mean, don’t even think it.
-We didn’t come out west to be crawling back east to that…suffocation.”
+We didn’t come out west to be crawling back east to that…pure suffocation.”

 “Stop it, Kenny!
 I was joking, just kidding, god,” she cried, stunned but quickly breaking loose to recompose herself, steeling to regain some control over this red line situation.
 “But you must admit we’ve scrounged and sacrificed like this long enough.”